danhermes/cognitive-hackathon/Teacher Guide/Week 2/Week 2 Intro.md

-# Cognitive Computing Hackathon: Week 2 - Teacher's Guide
+# Cognitive Hackathon: Week 2 - Teacher's Guide
 ## Overview

 The four hours of this course this week will break down into these sections, which can be done one per day: